BLumia/pineapple-pictures/README.md

 ## License

-This program released under MIT license
+Pineapple Pictures as a whole is licensed under MIT license.
+Individual files may have a different, but compatible license.